Maryland Internet Sales Tax

 If you are selling goods or products online and some of your customers are located in Maryland, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 The General Rule: Physical Presence in the State

-Example 1: You are operating solely out of a warehouse in Las Vegas, Nevada and make a sale to a customer in Glen Burnie, Maryland—a state where your business has no physical presence: You are not required to collect sales tax from the Glen Burnie customer.
+Example 1: You are an online retailer located in Las Vegas, Nevada and make a sale through your website to a customer in Glen Burnie, Maryland—a state where your business has no physical presence: You are not required to collect sales tax from the Glen Burnie customer.

-Example 2: You are operating solely out of an office in Germantown, Maryland and make a sale to a customer in Columbia, Maryland: You are required to collect sales tax from the Columbia customer.
+Example 2: You are an online retailer located in Germantown, Maryland and make a sale through your website to a customer in Columbia, Maryland: You are required to collect sales tax from the Columbia customer.

 Example 3: After several years of operating solely out of a warehouse in Las Vegas, Nevada, you open a one-room satellite office just outside of Baltimore, Maryland—a state where previously you had no physical presence.
 A day later, you make a sale to a customer in Silver Spring, Maryland: You are required to collect sales tax from the Silver Spring customer.

 Some items sold via the Internet to Maryland customers may be exempt from sales tax under Maryland law.
-For example, Section 11-205 of the Maryland Code states that Maryland State flags, United States flags, and certain other flags are exempt from sales tax.
-For further information on exemptions, check Sections 11-201 through 11-231 of the Maryland Code (accessible through the LexisNexis web portal.)
+For example, Section 11-205 of sales tax law states that Maryland State flags, United States flags, and certain other flags are exempt from sales tax.
+For further information on exemptions, check Sections 11-201 through 11-231 of the Tax-General section of the Maryland Code (accessible through the LexisNexis web portal.)

 Maryland also has an annual tax-free week for certain clothing and footwear purchases starting on the second Sunday in August.
 For more information, see COMAR Section 03.06.01.37.